tfjmp/website/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Tenure-Track Assistant Professor in [the Computer Science Department, University of British Columbia](https://www.cs.ubc.ca/).
-If you are considering a PhD, please, check [this](#phd).
 I am part of the [Systopia Lab](https://systopia.cs.ubc.ca/) where we work on System research in a broad sense.
+If you are considering a PhD or an MSc, please, check [this](#phd).
 I am a member of the [Microsoft Cloud Computing Research Centre](http://www.mccrc.org/) where we explore research topics at the intersection of Computer Science and Law.
 Before joining the University of British Columbia, I worked at the University of Bristol and held fellowships at Harvard University and the University of Cambridge.
 I obtained my PhD under the supervision of [Prof. Jean Bacon](https://www.cl.cam.ac.uk/~jmb25/) in 2016 at the University of Cambridge.